Commandos Marine: Recruitment and training

 The prospective Commandos in training are constantly under stress and pressure from instructors leaving them no respite.
 All activities are timed and scored: marching tens of kilometers with equipment and weapon in all weathers, obstacle courses and night navigation exercises.
 The training is punctuated by firearms training and assault tactics, climbing and rappelling, boat handling, explosives instruction and hand-to-hand combat.
 The instructors are experienced operatives assigned to the Commando School who monitor and punish failure with extra-hard physical activity.

 Some of the firearms utilized are: Heckler & Koch USP, Glock 17, PAMAS G1 (French licensed copy of the Beretta 92), Heckler & Koch MP5, HK416 and the FAMAS rifle (but only for training).
+From 1996 to 2015 they used ETRACO inflatable boats, which were then replaced by a new system called ECUME.

 Composition

 Their personnel are distributed between seven commandos of around 90 men, with the exception of commando Ponchardier which comprises around 160 personnel, named after former commando officers killed in action, and are dedicated maritime counter-terrorist units: